laubryan/LightWaveObjectViewer/README.md

 of LightWave 3D objects is small and I don't have the software anymore to create new ones (hence this viewer).

 The file format uses a chunk-style organization, not unlike the block format found in MP3 ID3v2 files.
-I currently skip over most chunk types but I hope to add support for more in the future.
+I currently skip over most chunk types but will support more in the future.

-LightWave 3D uses n-sided polygons, so I've implemented a generalized algorithm to split any face with more than 3 vertices into triangle strips.
+LightWave 3D uses n-sided polygons, so I've implemented a generalized algorithm to split any polygon with more than 3 vertices into triangle strips.
 The normal vector is being calculated at each vertex since LightWave doesn't include the normals as part of the file.